slonigiraf/whitepaper/slonigiraf/ENG.md

 ### Students are allowed to become experts

 A fact that a student got the diploma doesn't mean he has mastered the skill.
 It just means that his tutor believes in it.
 However the tutor can be wrong.
-For example, the tutor himself doesn't posess such skill, or he didn't verified the skill proficiency of tutee by the adequete number of tasks, or the tutee can simply forget the skill.
+For example, if the tutor himself doesn't posess such skill, or he didn't verified the skill proficiency of tutee by the adequete number of tasks, or the tutee can simply forget the skill.
 To maintain the good quality of education our system uses experts who verify diplomas and have a right to reward students with "A" grade or with any other type of reward.
 At the beginning of the lesson there is only one expert - the master teacher who runs and controls all the lesson.
 He is not able to verify all diplomas as it requires too much times.
 But he can delegate such position to few experts from students that got the diploma on the studied skill.
 The teacher verify that students that want to be experts posses the skill.
 If some of them fail the verification the teacher gets reimbursement from a tutor who issued the diploma.
 Those who passed such verification start to play **an expert role**.

 ### Experts earn money via searching for low quality skills

 Why students do want to become experts?
-The expert status allows them to verify a lot of diplomas and eventually find bad ones and get reimbursement from bad tutors.
-For sure an expert whant to name all diplomas coming to him as bad ones to get as much reward as possible.
+The expert status allows them to verify a lot of diplomas and eventually find bad ones and get reimbursement from tutors who issued such dimplomas.
+For sure an expert want to name all diplomas coming to him as bad ones to get as much reward as possible.
 To prevent such situation we allow students to select which expert to deal with.
 This creates a competition between experts and makes them to behave honestly.

 The teacher is allowed to re-verify diplomas verified by an expert if he suspects that the expert is cheating: for example if the expert verified the diploma issued by himself.
 In the case of cheating the teacher can prohibit the student to be an expert for certain amount of time and also the teacher gets the reimbursement from the tutor who issued the diploma used in cheating.